guilhermeribeirodev/ec2-docker/install-jenkins.md

 ## Installing Jenkins on a EC2 instance.

-###Doing the usual Jenkins installation.
+### Doing the usual Jenkins installation.

 This installation will be done as a *linux service way*.
-There are many different ways to run Jenkins as: using Docker , executing a .jar file and others.
+There are many different ways to run Jenkins: using Docker , executing a .jar file and others.
 That means a script will be created under /etc/init.d/ which contains the basic parameters.
 The Jenkins is going to be managed as:  `sudo service jenkins [stop|start|restart]`